Mysterious Death Of Amy Robsart – Murder, Accident Or Suicide?

 The Death of Amy Robsart, as imagined by Victorian artist William Frederick Yeames.
 Credit: Public Domain

 Amy’s death did not go unnoticed.
 It caused a scandal.
-Although most modern historians disagree, at the time of the events Lord Dudley was suspected to have been responsible for his wife’s death.
+Although most modern historians disagree, at the time of the events, Lord Dudley was suspected to have been responsible for his wife’s death.
 Some believed that the Queen and Lord Dudley had secretly poisoned Amy.
-She became weaker and the two of them had arranged her death, so they could marry.
+She became weaker, and the two of them had arranged her death so they could marry.

 Today, many think it’s unlikely Lord Dudley and Queen Elizabeth I murdered Amy.
 It would have been too dangerous.
-Queen Elizabeth I had a reputation to maintain and could not risk marry a man suspected of killing his first wife.
+Queen Elizabeth I had a reputation to maintain and could not risk marrying a man suspected of killing his first wife.
 This is something Lord Dudley must have been aware of.

 Could Lord Dudley really have orchestrated the death of his wife in a manner that laid him open to such a foreseeable scandal?
 If his wife was really ill, it would have been easier to wait for her to die.